The Bankrate promise

-There are two main types of warranty deeds: general warranty and special warranty.
+There are two main types of warranty deeds: general and special.

-Let’s say you receive a warranty deed from someone who owned a piece of property from 2017 to 2019.
-Later, someone who owned the property outside of that timeframe claims he or she still owns it.
+Let’s say you receive a warranty deed from someone who owned a piece of property from 2017 to 2022.
+Later, someone who owned the property before that timeframe claims he or she still owns it.
 If you have a general warranty deed, you’d be protected.
 With a special warranty deed, your options are limited, and you may be vulnerable to past liabilities like this one.

 Both of these types of warranty deeds, however, are better than a quitclaim deed, which offers no real protection to the buyer at all.

 Does a warranty deed mean you own the property?

 A warranty deed is not the document that signifies official, legal ownership of a property.
 Rather, it indicates that the previous owner made you a guarantee that he or she owned the property outright and that no one else can claim they are owed any money.
 The official evidence of your ownership of the property is the title, not the warranty deed.

 How is a warranty deed different from title insurance?

 While a warranty deed and title insurance are similar, they serve different purposes.
 A warranty deed shows that there are no claims to the property.
 A title insurance policy, though, offers protection from financial loss associated with ownership issues, and transfers any such risks to the insurance company.
 Title insurance can cover a wide range of potential claims, including falsification of documents, unpaid property taxes or HOA fees, fraud and more.